fazlerabbi37/fazlerabbi37.github.io/source/blogs/selenium.rst

     unzip chromedriver*

-.. note:: if you don't have unzip isntall with ``sudo apt install unzip``
+.. note:: if you don't have unzip install with ``sudo apt install unzip``

 Make it executable::